BigKoala33/Electronics-Labs/Lab 1/README.md

 ### Task 9: Measure Exponential signal

 I measured the time constant from the time it took to go from 0V to the maximum flat V which resulted to be **1ms** but I am confused with the m% TC setting.
 The frequency seemed to be right though about **50Hz**. **UPDATE** I was measuring the time constant wrong I instead use the equation V = Vc*(1-exp(-t/tau)) on the challenge which worked way better.
 I will update this section after using this.
+I tried this again and I obtained a time constant of **0.89ms** which I guess it close to 1ms but in the challenge it went better.

 | Oscilloscope measuring Exponential signal |
 | --- |